 Spending time with your kids builds precious moments that last a lifetime.
-Kids know how to live cheap but good – they don’t have the worry or knowledge about money to influence their ideas.
+Kids unconsciously know how be thrifty – they don’t have the worry or knowledge about money to influence their ideas.

 They find their own fun with whatever is around them.
 Kids can have the best fun without money, building dens under the dining table, making boats and cars with cardboard boxes.

 What fun to do this and have their mum or dad join in?
 That is what thrifty and frugal living is all about – quality family time.

 Have you got a thrifty tip or trick to share?